telatin/seqfu2/docs/tools/metadata.md

 # seqfu metadata

-Given one (or more) directories containing sequencing reads, will produce a metadata file extracting the ID from the filename and optionally adding the file paths or read counts.
+Given one (or more) directories containing sequencing reads, this tool produces a metadata file by extracting the ID from the filename and optionally adding file paths or read counts.

+## Usage
 ```
 Usage: metadata [options] [<dir>...]
+       metadata formats

 Prepare mapping files from directory containing FASTQ files